 What Can it Do?

 All medium consumer gas units are cold water - meaning, your main limitations will be related to hot water cleaning.
-If you need to remove oil or greasy stains, a cold water power washer probably won't cut it.
-To get these messes clean, you'll need to step up to a hot water unit.
+If you need to remove oil or grease stains, a cold water power washer probably won't cut it.
+To get these messes clean, you'll want to step up to a hot water unit.